netizenorg/netnet.studio/docs/contributors/README.md

 ### 2. [Convos and Passages](editing-convos.md)

 Central to netnet's "hypermedia" navigation system are the conversation passages that appear in netnet's speech bubbles.
-In these docs we'll explain how this system works as well as how to use netnet's "Convo Widget" to either edit a passage in an existing conversation file or create your own.
+In these docs we'll explain how this system works as well as how to use netnet's "Convo Maker Widget" to either edit a passage in an existing conversation file or create your own.

 ### 3. [Code Demos](code-demos.md)